edenreich/engineering-blog/posts/build-your-own-kubernetes-cluster-with-k3s.md

 After we have a base where we can plugin different sockets, we'll take the **AmazonBasics USB hubs** and supply them with electricity from our above mentioned setup, connect them to the sockets and place them near the **Raspberry pi acrylic tower**.

-As a next step we'll prepare the cables for powering up the pi's, let's take the **USB type-A to type-C cables** and plug them into the USB slots where there is a small sign of battery near it, These our the only output that actually supplies electricty from our socket, the rest are just for connecting it to other devices (feels like waste to have so many USB inputs that do not supply power from the socket, but that's what I could find).
+As a next step we'll prepare the cables for powering up the pi's, let's take the **USB type-A to type-C cables** and plug them into the USB slots where there is a small sign of battery near it, These our the only output that actually supplies electricity from our socket, the rest are just for connecting it to other devices (feels like waste to have so many USB inputs that do not supply power from the socket, but that's what I could find).

 ### Connectivity / Networking